 High Sierra installation is frozen

-Some users are complaining that after successfully downloading the high sierra, when they are trying to install it by clicking on the installation file, for some reasons nothing is happening.
-They are trying for further proceed by clicking on the continue icon, but unfortunately the button is appearing to be grayed out.
+Some users are complaining that after successfully downloading the high Sierra, when they are trying to install it by clicking on the installation file, for some reasons nothing is happening.
+They are trying for further proceed by clicking on the continue icon, but unfortunately, the button is appearing to be grayed out.

 To fix this macOS High Sierra problem; press control + click the installation icon> Select Quit> Go to Applications to find macOS High Sierra Installation file> Now retry the installation.

-If this method fails try by Restarting your Mac> Launch the App Store app and go to the Purchases tab> Find macOS High Sierra and click Install.
+If this method fails to try by Restarting your Mac> Launch the App Store app and go to the Purchases tab> Find macOS High Sierra and click Install.